DHTMLX/gantt-docs/data/migrating.md

 gantt.i18n.setLocale("de");
 ~~~

-- If you use a custom locale file, it can be loaded as earlier.
+- If you use a custom locale file, it can be loaded as before.

-###Working time

-Default work time settings have changed
+###Default settings of the working time are changed

-In all versions up until 7.0, default work hours were 8:00-17:00, 9 hours per day.
+In all versions before 7.0, the default working hours were from 8:00 till 17:00 that is 9 hours per day.<br>
-Starting from v7.0, work hours have changed to 8:00-12:00, 13:00-17:00, 8 hours per day.
+Starting from v7.0, the working hours are 8:00-12:00, 13:00-17:00 that is 8 hours per day.

-If you want the old setting, you'll need to set it manually:
+If you want to revert to the previous settings, you'll need to set it manually:

 ~~~js
 gantt.setWorkTime({hours: [8, 17]});